elkhaldaoui/MERN-API-E-COMMERCE/README.md

 WORKDIR /usr/src/app

 # Install app dependencies
-# A wildcard is used to ensure both package.json AND package-lock.json are copied
-# where available (npm@5+)
-COPY package*.json ./

 RUN npm install
 # If you are building your code for production
-# RUN npm ci --only=production
+- RUN npm ci --only=production

-# Bundle app source
+- Bundle app source
 COPY . .

 EXPOSE 5000